Childe Hassam: Final years

 In 1919, Hassam purchased a home in East Hampton, New York.
 Many of his late paintings employed nearby subjects in that town and elsewhere on Long Island.
 The post-war art market boomed in the 1920s, and Hassam commanded escalating prices, though some critics thought he had become static and repetitive, as American art had begun to move on to the Realism of the Ashcan School and artists like Edward Hopper and Robert Henri.
 In 1920, he received the Gold Medal of Honor for lifetime achievement from the Pennsylvania Academy of the Fine Arts and numerous other awards through the 1920s.
 In 1925 he was featured on 32nd Annual Exhibition of American Art at the Cincinnati Art Museum, together with Louise Woodroofe, Robert Henri and Mary Cassatt.
 His work was also part of the painting event in the art competition at the 1928 Summer Olympics.
 Hassam traveled relatively little in his last years, but did visit California, Arizona, Louisiana, Texas, and Mexico.
 He died in East Hampton in 1935, at age 75.

 He denounced modern trends in art to the end of his life, and he termed "art boobys" all the painters, critics, collectors, and dealers who got on the bandwagon and promoted Cubism, Surrealism and other avant-garde movements.
 Until a revival of interest in American Impressionism in the 1960s, Hassam was considered among the "abandoned geniuses".
-As French Impressionist paintings reached stratospheric prices in the 1970s, Hassam and other American Impressionists gained renewed interest and were bid up as well.
+As French Impressionist paintings reached extremely high prices in the 1970s, Hassam and other American Impressionists gained renewed interest and were bid up as well.